bluem-development/bluem-docs/Writerside/topics/Tutorial-Payments.md

 | Carte Bancaire          | None                                                                                                                                     |
 | Bancontact              | None                                                                                                                                     |
 | Giropay                 | None                                                                                                                                     |

-These methods will throw an exception if required information is missing.

 Once the request executes, the link to the transaction will send you to the Bluem Portal with the corresponding interface and flow.